Will Smith Player Props: Dodgers vs. Rangers

 Will Smith At The Plate

-- Smith has an RBI in 33 of 71 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in three contests.
+- Smith has picked up an RBI in 47.2% of his games this season, with two or more RBI in 19.4% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.